m5c/EthereumGuide/ethereum-guide.md

 As you have not yet added an account you will see the above warning.
 So lets see how to add a new account

+*Note: The default account is always the first one you created.*

 ### Creation

 The ```geth account new``` command adds a new account.
 When prompted enter the same password twice: